 Pooled Monitoring Approach to Stream Restoration Projects

 The Chesapeake Bay Trust manages the Restoration Research Award Program that began in 2015 with the issuance for the first “request for proposals” to support the pooled monitoring initiative.
 The Program is a multi-stakeholder effort that includes a partnership with the Maryland Department of Natural Resources, the Maryland Department of Transportation State Highway Administration, Montgomery County Department of Environmental Protection, the National Fish and Wildlife Foundation through the Environmental Protection Agency’s Chesapeake Bay Program Office.
 The goal of this research program is to answer several key restoration questions that are a barrier to watershed restoration project implementation.
 Funding partners hope that answering these questions will ultimately lead to increased confidence in proposed restoration project outcomes, clarification of the optimal site conditions in which to apply particular restoration techniques, information useful to regulatory agencies in project permitting, and information that will help guide monitoring programs.
-This program supports the Pooled Monitoring Initiative that is designed to connect key stormwater and stream restoration questions posed by the regulatory and practitioner communities with researchers..
+This program supports the Pooled Monitoring Initiative that is designed to connect key stormwater and stream restoration questions posed by the regulatory and practitioner communities with researchers.Ongoing Monitoring Efforts

-Ongoing Monitoring Efforts

 There are several state and resource agency monitoring programs to support the assessment of stream health and function at the state level.
 These can be used along with the Chessie BIBI to track stream health toward meeting the goal of the Management Strategy.
 Each of the data sets have unique advantages for use in tracking.
 Examples of some of these efforts include: